BritishMachineVisionAssociation/BMVC2021/meetings/20-05-27-Localization and Spatial Awareness in Computer Vision.md

 ---
 layout: meeting
 type: One Day Meeting
-title: "Localization and Spatial Awareness in Computer Vision".
+title: "Localization and Spatial Awareness in Computer Vision.
 (27th May 2020)"
 index: 1
 date: 2020-05-27
 meeting-title: "Localization and Spatial Awareness in Computer Vision"